pivotal-cf/docs-pks/velero-statefulset-ns.hbs.md

 ---
 title: Back Up and Restore StatefulSet App with Namespace
-owner: TKGI

 ---

 This topic describes how to use Velero to back up and restore a StatefulSet application with namespace.

 ##<a id="overview"></a> Overview